lain-web2000/kaname-training-suite/README.md

 ### New Features
 All Night Nippon Super Mario Bros added!

-Following RNG offsets are available by pressing A during the games title screen:
+Following RNG offsets are available by pressing A during the game's title screen:

 	- Both Quests (Warpless) for SMB1
 	- Both Endings & All Stages for SMB:TLL